HP Spectre x360 14 vs Dell Latitude 9450 2-in-1

 Enterprise Features

-The Spectre has none of these.
+The Spectre has none of that.
 It’s a consumer device.

 Winner: Dell Latitude 9450.
 If you need enterprise management.
 Irrelevant if you don’t.